Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling

-QBC and EMCM both require a repeated generation of predictive models increasing the processing time.
-O'Neil et al. \cite{oneill2017} compared them with a few model-free strategies that select data based on geometric point of view only.
-These model-free acquisition functions include selecting the unlabeled data based on density, or diversity, and their combination in an acquisition function named Exploration Guided Active Learning (EGAL) for classification problems \cite{hu2010}.
-Density-based acquisition function selects the point closest to the existing training set in the input space, and the diversity-based acquisition function selects the one least similar to (i.e. farthest from) the training set in the input space.
-EGAL nominates candidate points high in diversity and then selects the one that has the maximum density.
+A more theoretically-motivated active learning strategy called Query-by-Committee (QBC) \cite{Seung92} was first developed for regression by Krogh and Helseby \cite{krogh95}.
+QBC maintains a committee of hypotheses that are simultaneously trained on the labeled data.
+The data that maximizes the disagreement between the committee members is deemed the most informative.
+A variation of QBC, Expected Model Change Maximization (EMCM) was also developed in a regression setting where the expected model change was constructed using the gradient of the error concerning candidate data \cite{Cai}.
+O'Neil et al. \cite{oneill2017} compared QBC and EMCM along with a few model-free strategies that select the unlabeled data based on density, or diversity, and through an acquisition function named Exploration Guided Active Learning (EGAL) combining both density and diversity \cite{hu2010}.
 Results from O'Neal et al. \cite{oneill2017} indicated that the integral properties of the dataset, such as its geometry, can be promising candidates for active learning strategies.
-A similar diversity-based algorithm named Greedy sampling (GS) was introduced as a passive sampling strategy where data were sampled based on only a geometric characteristics in the feature space and independent of the regression model \cite{YuKim}.
-More recently, GS was adapted for active learning by incorporating the response information and was referred to as improved Greedy Sampling (iGS) \cite{Wu2019} which ensures diversity in both input and output space and explores the entire region in a near-uniform fashion.
-In a regression setting, regional exploitation strategy has not been defined yet where data collection would be higher at uncertain regions showing discontinuity or irregularities.
+A similar diversity-based passive sampling strategy, Greedy sampling (GS) was adapted as improved Greedy Sampling (iGS) for active learning by incorporating the response information ensuring exploration in both input and output space \cite{Wu2019}.